 Most DevOps engineers are already very familiar with NGINX, the open source web server and reverse proxy which delivers more of the world’s busiest websites than any other solution.

-Organizations use open source NGINX to build a variety of specific solutions, ranging from distributed content delivery networks (CDNS, like CloudFlare, CloudFront, and MaxCDN) to local API gateways.
-NGINX is also at the heart of many open source and commercial point solutions, including commercial load balancers and API gateways from Kong and 3scale.
+Organizations use NGINX Open Source to build a variety of specific solutions, ranging from distributed content delivery networks (CDNS, like CloudFlare, CloudFront, and MaxCDN) to local API gateways.
+NGINX is also at the heart of many open source and commercial point solutions, including commercial load balancers and API gateways from Kong and Red Hat 3scale.

 The benefits of NGINX Plus to the DevOps engineer go far beyond than just consolidation of functionality.
 A rich RESTful API provides deep insights into the health and performance of NGINX Plus and the backend servers it is load balancing.
 Dynamic reconfiguration and service discovery integration simplify the operation of NGINX Plus in fluid environments such as cloud or Kubernetes.
 The clustering capabilities in NGINX Plus enable you to distribute traffic and share run‑time state across a cluster in a reliable HA fashion.